GoogleChromeLabs/wp-sitemaps/readme.txt

 = How can I disable sitemaps for a certain post type or taxonomy? =

-You can use the `core_sitemaps_post_types` filter to disable sitemap generation for posts of a certain type.
+You can use the `core_sitemaps_post_types` filter to disable sitemap generation for posts of a certain post type.

 By default, only public posts will be represented in the sitemap.